gretkierewicz/dissertation/README.md

 For now it will be local only, with SQLite DB.

 ## Last changes
-###03/12/2020

-- Going for pure REST Api, cleaning most of the unused code
-- Minor customization of the Form's fields
+###04/12/2020

+- Added custom validator for Supervisor field - no more self referencing!

 To be done:

 - Excluding self referencing employees in supervisor field - if possible
-- Validation in the online form - popping out messages for fields
 - Implement TESTS!
+- Implementing additional models